 (a) the ELNO or the Identity Agent knows or ought reasonably to know that:

-(iii) any identity Document produced by the Person Being Identified is not genuine; or
+(i) any identity Document produced by the Person Being Identified is not genuine; or

-(iv) any photograph on an identity Document produced by the Person Being Identified is not a reasonable likeness of the Person Being Identified; or
+(ii) any photograph on an identity Document produced by the Person Being Identified is not a reasonable likeness of the Person Being Identified; or

-(v) the Person Being Identified does not appear to be the Person to which the identity Document(s) relate; or
+(iii) the Person Being Identified does not appear to be the Person to which the identity Document(s) relate; or

 (b) it would otherwise be reasonable to do so.

+Schedule 8 – Interoperability Agreement Matters

+A reference to ELNO in this schedule includes a Potential Interoperable ELNO.